I-797C Notice of Action: What Is a Biometrics Appointment?

 USCIS gathers this information during a biometrics appointment.

-Biometrics enable USCIS to verify your identity, and to run internal criminal background and security checks.
+Biometrics enable USCIS to verify your identity and to run internal criminal background and security checks.

-Biometric data is shared with the Federal Bureau of Investigation (FBI) so that it can perform its own criminal background check.
 At the request of USCIS, the FBI will also run a “name check” in which the bureau scans its records for the appearance of an applicant’s name.

-The digital signature portion of your biometrics also serves as your certification that the information submitted in your application for immigration benefits, including all of the corresponding documentation and evidence you furnished, were true, accurate, and complete when you filed.
+The digital signature portion of your biometrics also serves as your certification that the information submitted in your application for immigration benefits, including all of the corresponding documentation and evidence you furnished, was true, accurate, and complete when you filed.

 Do You Schedule Your Own Biometrics Appointment?

-What Do You Bring to Your Appointment?
+What to Bring to Your USCIS Biometrics Appointment

 When you attend your biometrics appointment, be sure to bring: